-How does Google decide what’s most comprehensive?
 One of the main metrics it looks at is time on site.
-So if your content keeps Googlers on your site longer than your competitors, you will likely rank ahead of them.
+So if your content keeps Googlers onsite longer than your competitors, you will likely rank ahead of them.

 So what are some attributes of high ranking content?

 - Interestingly, in most search verticals, longer posts do better.
 See how long the highest ranking posts on page 1 of the SERP are.
 Make sure yours are longer!
-(Hint: GrowthBar has a word count feature that allows you to instantly see how long any webpage is).
+That’s why GrowthBar has a word count feature that allows you to instantly see how long any webpage is.

 - Long doesn’t necessarily mean paragraphs.
 Use bullets, images, lists, etc. Make the article skimmable for the readers who won’t sit through 2,000 words of dense content.